-Objective

-The business environment surrounding the Sodick Group has changed drastically and its profitability has declined significantly.
+Objective The business environment surrounding the Sodick Group has changed drastically and its profitability has declined significantly.
 The Company plans to fundamentally reform its profit structure and management structure by changing its business models.

-- Basic policy - Reducing dependence on China - Reorganize manufacturing operations and expand production items in Japan by consolidating manufacturing at two factories in China into - Selection and concentration - Improve profitability by reorganizing business segments and products based on market trends and competitive environment - Restructuring of production and sales systems - Rebuild production and sales systems globally in response to yen depreciation and changes in demand - Balance sheet improvement - Enhance the cash conversion cycle and reduce long-term inventory Improve cash flows by reducing inefficient non-current assets, etc.
+1 Reducing dependence on China Reorganize manufacturing operations and expand production items in Japan by consolidating manufacturing at two factories in China into one factory Basic 2 Selection and concentration Improve profitability by reorganizing business segments and products based on market trends and competitive environment policy 3 Restructuring of production and sales systems Þ Rebuild production and sales systems globally in response to yen depreciation and changes in demand 4 Balance sheet improvement Enhance the cash conversion cycle and reduce long-term inventory Improve cash flows by reducing inefficient non-current assets, etc.

 We are implementing reforms of the overall existing businesses, which have experienced significant declines in profitability.
 The first reform is to reduce our dependence on China in terms of both manufacturing and sales; the second is selection and concentration in businesses and products based on market trends and the competitive environment; and the third is to restructure our production and sales systems in response to depreciation of the yen and changes in demand.
 Along with the better profitability resulting from these first three reforms, our fourth reform is to improve the balance sheet by reducing inventories and non-current assets.
+Strategy/Business Model